Why beneficiary designations are important

 7. Avoid naming your estate as beneficiary.
 If you designate a beneficiary on your 401(k), for example, it won’t have to go through probate court to be distributed to the beneficiary.
 If you fail to name a beneficiary, or name your estate as beneficiary, the account will have to go through probate.
-For IRAs and qualified retirement plans, there may also be unfavorable income tax consequences.
+For IRAs and employer-sponsored retirement plans, there may also be unfavorable income tax consequences.

 8. Use caution when naming a trust as beneficiary of certain assets.
-Consult your attorney or CPA before naming a trust as beneficiary for IRAs, qualified retirement plans, or annuities.
-There are situations where it makes sense to name a trust — for example if:
+Consult your attorney or CPA before naming a trust as beneficiary for IRAs, employer-sponsored retirement plans, or annuities.
+There are situations where it makes sense to name a trust—for example if:

 - Your beneficiaries are minor children

 - You’re in a second marriage

 - You want a trustee, not the beneficiary, to control access to funds

 Even in cases like these, a trust may get less favorable tax treatment.
-So be sure to understand the tax consequences before you name a trust as a beneficiary.
+So be sure to understand the tax implications before you name a trust as a beneficiary.

 9. Be aware of tax consequences.
 Many assets that transfer by beneficiary designation, such as IRAs, retirement plans, or annuities, have unique tax rules.
-It’s helpful to work with an experienced tax advisor, who can help provide planning ideas for your particular situation.
+It’s helpful to work with an experienced tax advisor who can help provide advice for your particular situation.